SpenceKonde/AVR_Research/SIB.md

   * The KEY to enable nvm programming is, uh, `NVMProg `
   * The KEY to enable USERROW programming of a locked chip is... `NVMUs&te` (the `&` is probably used as an abbreviation symbol)
   * The KEY to perform a chip erase to unlock a chip is `NVMErase`
   * These are some very creative people as you can see.
-Presumably there's also an `OCDStart` or something like that to start the on-chip debug interface, and likely there's something like `NVMSi&te` (NVM Si~gnature Wri~te)
+Presumably there's also an `OCDStart` or something like that to start the on-chip debug interface, and likely there's something like `NVMSi&te` (NVM Si~gnature Wri~te) that they use during factory cal to set the calibration for the parts and tell the parts what they are (as we know, they use the same die across many parts).
+I have to assume it has a way to do the digital equivalent of putting the w
 * Cases where pieces of the 5-digit codes can easily be deduced have been and ?'s left in place of the unknown letters.
 * Cases where we know the P (always), D (non- 0/1), or OSC value (always 3M2) have been filled in, as have cases where there isnt any question about the what the family will be (so some DA/DB are left as ?'s, since they are inconsistent in how they justify the letters in "AVR"
   * `    AVR` - Padding on the left (and "coincidentally" the same length as the text that was there, as if they'd just changed the lessers to ascii 0x20's.
   * `AVR    ` - Probably what is intended